JCM01/conexionMySQL/README.md

 # A BASIC CONNECTION TO MySQL

-This is just a basic connection to MySQL using Python with DB called "Tienda" with some queries.
+This is just a basic connection to MySQL using Python.